-Multi-channel refers to businesses that can be engaged with across channels (e.g. online and in-store), but one hand isn’t aware of what the other is doing.
+Multi-channel refers to businesses that can be engaged across channels (e.g. online and in-store), but one hand isn’t aware of what the other is doing.
 Of the three, multi-channel is the riskiest since customers expect to interact with your brand in the same way everywhere you exist, and multi-channel doesn’t allow for that without a bunch of extra work on the part of your teams.

 Single-channel is pretty self-explanatory—and some businesses can thrive in that environment, focusing just on an incredible in-store experience or having a robust online-only presence.
-The transition from single to multiple channels must have a focus on making sure that your customer is at the center of the experience you’re building.
+The transition from single to multiple channels must focus on making sure that your customer is at the center of the experience you’re building.

 Omnichannel retail puts the customer at the center.
 Shopify says it best: “Omnichannel retail is immersive and puts the customer, not your product, at the core.
 It’s about communicating in ways that are aligned with why they use a given channel and showing awareness of their individual stage in the customer lifecycle.”

 What does it take to create an omnichannel retail experience?